Abdellahsyani/philosopher/README.md

 ## 🔑 Key Concepts to Implement

-- Threads:
+- ### Threads:

     - Each philosopher runs in its own thread.

-- Mutexes:
+- ### Mutexes:

-- Use mutexes to protect shared resources (forks).
+    - Using mutexes to protect shared resources (forks).

-- Timers:
+- ### Timers:

-- Use gettimeofday or equivalent to manage precise timing.
+    - Using gettimeofday or equivalent to manage precise timing.

-- Synchronization:
+- ### Synchronization:

     - Ensure philosophers never:

         - Eat without both forks.

         - Cause deadlocks by improper fork grabbing order.

-- Death Detection:
+- ### Death Detection:

     - A monitor thread or function must check regularly if any philosopher exceeds time_to_die.